Mazatlan Healthcare Guide for Expats (2026)

 The Big Three

-Farmacia Guadalajara — Major chain, many locations open 24/7.
-The location on Ave Carlos Canseco (near Hospital Marina) has excellent English-speaking staff.
+Farmacia Guadalajara is the major chain - many locations open 24/7.
+The one on Ave Carlos Canseco (near Hospital Marina) has excellent English-speaking staff.

-Farmacias Benavides — 700+ branches, part of Walgreens Boots Alliance.
+Farmacias Benavides has 700+ branches and is part of Walgreens Boots Alliance.
 Reliable supply chain.

 Prescription Rules